Assessing environmental vulnerabilities in the town of Cicero, IL: an environmental justice map

 Community Scientist

-Abhinav Wadhwa is dedicated to empowering underserved and environmental justice communities in Chicago through innovative flood resilience and climate adaptation strategies, while also advancing flood modeling research in the Quad Cities.
-His work centers on developing an accessible, data-driven platform that combines flood mitigation with sustainable urban planning to protect vulnerable populations disproportionately affected by climate impacts.
+Abhinav Wadhwa is dedicated to empowering different regions in Chicago through innovative flood resilience and climate adaptation strategies, while also advancing flood modeling research in the Quad Cities.
+His work centers on developing an accessible, data-driven platform that combines flood mitigation with sustainable urban planning to protect infrastructure and populations affected by large scale processes and the impacts of extreme events in urban cities.
 Recognizing that these communities often lack resources for resilient infrastructure, Abhinav’s platform will allow individuals, city planners, and local governments to make informed decisions about flood risks, climate-adaptive housing, and sustainable neighborhood development.
-By incorporating real-time data, community engagement, and educational resources, the platform is designed not only to mitigate flood risks but also to empower marginalized communities to actively participate in resilience planning.
-Through partnerships with local governments, environmental scientists, and civil engineers, Abhinav aims to bridge the gap between technology and equity, ensuring that even the most underserved populations have access to tools for a safer, climate-resilient future.
+By incorporating real-time data, community engagement, and educational resources, the platform is designed not only to mitigate flood risks but also to empower societies to actively participate in resilience planning.
+Through partnerships with local governments, environmental scientists, and civil engineers, Abhinav aims to bridge the gap between technology and equity, ensuring that even the local citizens have access to tools for a safer, climate-resilient future.

 Corazon Community Services